 the land is needed for use by the Lead Authority or the general public

 there has been advice from the Police which confirms that alleged criminal activity is taking place.

+Note: These criteria should not be interpreted as creating an automatic right to immediate eviction.
+The appropriate enforcement or possession procedure will depend on the ownership of the land and the circumstances of the encampment.

 Action Plan: